-This vegan tomato soup is high in protein and fibre and is naturally creamy with no added cream, making it the perfect cozy soup to help keep you warm on a cold day!
+This vegan tomato soup recipe is high in protein and fibre and is naturally creamy with no added cream, making it the perfect cozy soup!

 One of my favourite soups to enjoy is easily a classic creamy tomato soup.
 There’s something so nostalgic about enjoying tomato soup with some crackers or a side of grilled cheese.
 While my childhood favourite was to pop open a can of Campbells, most canned soup varieties are low in protein and fibre and loaded with excess salt.